SAP-samples/cap-cds-hands-on/exercises/12/README.md

 }
 ```

+Additionally, another GET request to the entity (at
+<http://localhost:4004/simple/Products/1>) should reveal that the price has
+indeed been changed.

 ### Try an invalid percent value

 Do we need to provide an implementation to ensure the percent range restriction